blaiseli/GIP/docs/source/giptools/geCNV.rst

 Description
 -----------
 | The ``geCNV`` module aims at comparing the gene sequencing coverage of 2 samples to identify gene CNVs.
-| The module loads for the two samples the GIP files with the gene sequencing coverage values (.covPerGe.gz files) and calculates for each gene the ratio of the normalized coverage values.
+| The module loads, for the two samples, the GIP files with the gene sequencing coverage values (.covPerGe.gz files) and calculates, for each gene, the ratio of the normalized coverage values.
-| If GIP detected gene clusters (i.e. low MAPQ genes clustered by sequence similarity) this module will also compute and plot the ratio of the cluster coverage score in the two samples.
+| If GIP detected gene clusters (i.e. low MAPQ genes clustered by sequence similarity (low MAPQ suggesting that read mapping positionss are uncertain, possibly due to multiple gene copies)) this module will also compute and plot the ratio of the cluster coverage score in the two samples.

 Example